AnsibleLabsXYZ/beam-link/README.md

 `User.Onboarding.Approved` The user has completed onboarding and you can now access their beam addresses <br/>

+`User.BeamAddress.Added.MATIC.POLYGON` The user has been assigned an address that accepts Polygon<br/>
+`User.BeamAddress.Added.USDC.POLYGON` The user has been assigned an address that accepts USDC on Polygon <br/>
+`User.BeamAddress.Added.XLM` The user has been assigned an address that accepts Stellar <br/>
+`User.BeamAddress.Added.USDC.XLM` The user has been assigned an address that accepts USDC on Stellar <br/>
+`User.BeamAddress.Added.BTC` The user has been assigned an address that accepts Bitcoin <br/>
+`User.BeamAddress.Added.USDC.SOL` The user has been assigned an address that accepts USDC on Solana <br/>
+`User.BeamAddress.Added.SOL` The user has been assigned an address that accepts Solana <br/>
+`User.BeamAddress.Added.XRP` The user has been assigned an address that accepts Ripple <br/>
+`User.BeamAddress.Added.ETH` The user has been assigned an address that accepts Ethereum <br/>
+`User.BeamAddress.Added.USDC.ETH` The user has been assigned an address that accepts USDC on Ethereum <br/>
+`User.BeamAddress.Added.MATIC.ETH` The user has been assigned an address that accepts Polygon on Ethereum <br/>
+`User.BeamAddress.Added.DOGE` The user has been assigned an address that accepts Doge <br/>
+`User.BeamAddress.Added.AVAX` The user has been assigned an address that accepts Avalanche <br/>
+`User.BeamAddress.Added.USDC.AVAX` The user has been assigned an address that accepts USDC on Avalanche <br/>
+`User.BeamAddress.Added.USDC.ARBITRUM` The user has been assigned an address that accepts USDC on Arbitrum <br/>

 ###### Authentication

 Our webhook events are sent using Basic Auth.
 When you register your webhook, we require that you provide us with a username and password.
 Your password will be encrypted at rest using AWS KMS.